 Quick Start

-and Model Id
+and

-with.
-If you don't: You can find both of these either in the URL displayed on the browser or by instantiating a client
+of the Model you want to work with.
+If you don't: You can find both of these either in the URL displayed

-with Authentication information only and then call the list_workspaces
+in the browser or by instantiating a client with Authentication information only and then calling the

 and list_models